 New CTO brings software and federal experience to goTenna

-June 6, 2022 (BROOKLYN, N.Y.) — goTenna, the company behind the world’s most advanced, infrastructure-free, and scalable mobile mesh networks, announced today that Charlie Greenbacker was appointed the new Chief Technology Officer (CTO).
+June 6, 2022 (JERSEY CITY, NJ) — goTenna, the company behind the world’s most advanced, infrastructure-free, and scalable mobile mesh networks, announced today that Charlie Greenbacker was appointed the new Chief Technology Officer (CTO).
 Charlie is an 18-year technology sector veteran responsible for leading software, firmware, and quality assurance at goTenna.
 His cross-departmental role will also involve working side-by-side with goTenna’s team of scientists to further develop products within the goTenna roadmap.

 “Charlie brings extensive technology depth and experience to goTenna,” said CEO Ari Schuler.
 “Having developed and deployed technologies into complex government environments in his previous roles, he will help us further strengthen and enhance our customer-driven product roadmap.